adam-dej/sysadmin-script-collection/README.md

 ### `setup-log`

-Facilitates automated scripted insertions of messages to our setup logs.
+Automates adding messages to our setup logs.